 15. Soya – Skewered Meat

-When your appetite isn’t in good shape, take to the streets of Cameroon to awaken your passion for good food.
+When your appetite isn’t in good shape, go to the streets of Cameroon to awaken your passion for good food.
 You will easily run into a Soya stand selling irresistible skewered meat that will help you rediscover your lust for life.

 Soya usually comes in the form of beef and, sometimes, goat meat.
 The key to perfect Soya lies in the way to season pieces of tender meat with a host of peppery spices before putting them on sticks and grilling over a charcoal fire.